 Jusqu’au bout du rêve 1995

-1956 ... the first steps of a young Egyptian of Italian origin, then totally unknown to the public.
-A young stranger who won't stay that way very long...stranger
+1956 ... the first steps of a young Egyptian woman of Italian origin, then totally unknown to the public.
+A young unknown woman who won't stay that way very long...unknown

 1956 ... a beginning of recognition which arrives the following year with this title.
 In truth a luxury cover of the title 'Guaglione', a Neapolitan standard released the previous year and of which one of the first performers will be Aurelio Fierro.
 Among other things ...